Technology Appraisal Committee

 Although the Technology Appraisal Committee seeks the views of organisations representing health professionals, patients, carers, manufacturers and government, its advice is independent of any vested interests.

-- Technology Appraisals Advisory Committee - terms of reference
+- Technology Appraisals Advisory Committee - terms of reference and standing orders

 - Committee A members